Apply

 Am I eligible to receive financial aid?

-• An applicant for most financial aid must be a U.S. citizen, permanent resident or eligible non-U.S. citizen.)
+• Be a U.S. citizen, permanent resident or eligible non-U.S. citizen.

-• Must be enrolled or accepted for enrollment as a degree-seeking student.
+• Be enrolled or accepted for enrollment as a degree-seeking student.

-• Must be enrolled at least half time (for most financial aid funds).
+• Be enrolled at least half time (for most financial aid funds).

 Is there a deadline to submit my FAFSA?